Tour Start: Johannesburg/Pretoria

 We take birders to sites for some of tough birds, like African Grass Owl, White-bellied Bustard, Orange River Francolin, Red-chested Flufftail, and others that can be found on the doorstep of Johannesburg and Pretoria.
 Most Johannesburg birders have not seen these star birds, and yet they can be seen given less than a full day’s birding.

 Please note: this tour includes 1-day trips on weekends

 2. Pilanesberg National Park

-This large game park is home to some 350-odd species of birds and is particularly well known for its big game.
-A good array of bushveld birds occur here, and 150 species on a good summer day is quite feasible.
+This large game park is home to some 350-odd bird species and is particularly well-known for its big game.
+A good array of bushveld birds occurs here, and 150 species on a good summer day is quite feasible.
 Although we do many day trips to this area, a longer stay comes highly recommended.
 A lot of our birding will be done at selected spots where we are allowed out of the vehicle and can stroll around at leisure.
-There are several small dams and watering holes, with the latter being quite productive at times, as well as the larger Mankwe Dam, where we will look for some waterbirds.
+There are several small dams and watering holes, with the latter being quite productive at times, as well as the larger Mankwe Dam, where we will look for waterbirds.
 Raptors are well represented, and a regular scan of the skies usually produces some of the larger eagles as well as vultures.
-Specials to look out for include Secretarybird, Pale Chanting Goshawk, Kori Bustard, African Cuckoo, Shaft-tailed Whydah, Verreaux’s Eagle, Rock Kestrel, Jackal Buzzard, Black-breasted Snake Eagle, African Hawk-Eagle, Martial Eagle, Pearl-spotted Owlet and Lappet-faced Vulture.
+Specials to look for include Secretarybird, Pale Chanting Goshawk, Kori Bustard, African Cuckoo, Shaft-tailed Whydah, Verreaux’s Eagle, Rock Kestrel, Jackal Buzzard, Black-breasted Snake Eagle, African Hawk-Eagle, Martial Eagle, Pearl-spotted Owlet, and Lappet-faced Vulture.